open-vision-language/MagicLens/README.md

 # MagicLens
-Homepage of MagicLens: Self-Supervised Image Retrieval with Open-Ended Instructions
+Homepage of MagicLens: Self-Supervised Image Retrieval with Open-Ended Instructions.

 This website is adapted from [MMMU](https://mmmu-benchmark.github.io/).